Skip to main content

 class TargetModule {}

-// Because we want to test the resolver, it means that we want to
+// Because we want to test a resolver, it means that we want to

 beforeEach(() => {